ervicky95/urban-transit-medallion-pipeline/README.md

-# 🚕 Azure NYC Taxi: End-to-End Medallion Pipeline
+# Urban Transit Medallion Pipeline

 ## 📌 Project Overview
 This repository contains a production-grade data engineering pipeline built on **Microsoft Azure**.
 The project automates the ingestion, transformation, and serving of NYC Green Taxi records.